pypa/packaging.python.org/source/key_projects.rst

 sufficiently old legacy packages that are incompatible with those standards.
-In contrast, the :ref:`distlib` project is a more permissive library that attempts to provide a plausible reading of ambiguous metadata in cases where ``packaging`` will instead report on error.
+In contrast, the :ref:`distlib` project is a more permissive library that attempts to provide a plausible reading of ambiguous metadata in cases where :ref:`packaging` will instead report on error.

 .. _pip: